DirectOutput/B2SServerSamplePlugin/Documentation/70_Implement own plugin CSharp.md

 \image html ImplementCSharp007.jpg "Directory structure"

+Alternatively you can also put your plugin into any other directory on your system and add a windows shortcut pointing to this directory to the plugin directory of your B2S.Server installation.

 \subsection implementcsharp_step9 Step 9: Test the Plugin

 After you have installed your plugin as advised above, it is time for some action.